Your expert guide to exploring Maya ruins in Yucatán

 🚾

-📌 Dzibilchaltun, just outside Merida, is a physically long site.
-It was home to over 8000 structures across 7.3 square miles.
-Many of the structures are no longer visible as they were houses built of perishable materials that haven’t withstood the test of time.
-Dzibilchaltun is one of the oldest remaining Maya sites in Yucatan.
+📌 Dzibilchaltun, just outside Mérida, is a surprisingly large site.
+There are some 8,000 structures across 7.3 square miles but many of the structures are no longer visible as they were houses built of perishable materials that haven’t withstood the test of time.
+Dzibilchaltun is one of the oldest remaining Maya sites in Yucatán.
 Dzibilchaltun was also the longest continuously utilised Maya administrative and ceremonial city, in use from around 1500 BCE until it was conquered by the Spanish in around 1540 CE.

 Easily the most famous building in Dzibilchaltun is the House of the Dolls (photo above).
 People gather to watch the sunrise twice a year at the solstices.
 It’s also one of the oldest Maya buildings known to date.